Car Insurance Rates by State

 Location

 In addition to states with high uninsured drivers, the lowest auto insurance rates are still relatively low.
 In addition to low-density areas, high-density areas, and many uninsured drivers, the most expensive states have high insurance costs.
 However, Maine and New Hampshire remain the cheapest states for car insurance, while Wisconsin and Idaho move up one spot to third and fifth, respectively.
 Some are below average in terms of other states.
-Their insurance costs so make sure you check these figures carefully before you sign up for a policy.
+Their insurance costs so make sure you check these figures carefully before signing up for a policy.

 Leave a Reply